Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 ### I am in no way trying to take credit for this.
-I forked it because it was abandoned and needed an update for instructions
+I forked it because it was abandoned and needed an update for instructions as the GUI in the Amazon Developer console changed so much that it was hard to follow.

 # Installation
 ### Step 1: Create New Dashboard